johngodley/redirection/readme.txt

 * Full WordPress 3.5+ compatability!
 Note that this contains database changes so please backup your data.

 == Changelog ==

+= 2.3.12 =
+* Persian translation by Danial Hatami
+* Fix saving a redirection by login status, referrer, and user agent
+* Fix problem where deleting your last group would cause Redirection to only show an error
+* Add limits to referrer and destination in the logs
+* Redirect title now shows in the main list again.
+The field is hidden when editing until toggled

 = 2.3.11 =
 * Fix log cleanup options